trannolis/jfk_atms/README.md

 * Safety Verification by the system if required for confirming a change to the database
 * Airplanes automatically relay their location to the database
 * Pilots can confirm that they are on the runway or gate when they have reached said location

+# Documentation

+Relevant documentation is located in `jfk_atms/documentation`